 Before commencing prosecutions, the GDC and Trading Standards will conduct an investigation to assist in determining whether the case should be prosecuted.
 During this process, they may write to the person or company under investigation and provide them with a warning or make a request for information.
 In this situation it is imperative to get legal advice before responding.

-For more information please contact Sian Jones or our Regulatory and Professional Discipline team.
+For more information please contact our Regulatory and Professional Discipline team.

 Skip to content Home About Us Insights Services Contact Accessibility